 They will maintain consistency while facilitating the flow of knowledge between translators, validators, developers, client stakeholders and creative agencies.
 With their guidance, everyone will know their campaign goals and tasks, clear sign-off processes and methods for resolving issues.

-If you want the marketing teams to deliver effectively and confidently, sort out the budget details at an early stage to make sure your people know where the money is coming from and who has ownership and allocation rights.
+If you want the marketing teams to take your marketing campaign global effectively and confidently, sort out the budget details at an early stage to make sure your people know where the money is coming from and who has ownership and allocation rights.
 With this knowledge, regions will not need to guess campaign budgets, which can lead to wasteful creative production.

 Make sure you choose valuable global marketing tools and technology.